 Wiley CMAexcel Review Course: This is the only official exam preparation materials for the CMA exam endorsed by the IMA.
 The Platinum package includes unlimited access to 66 hours of video instruction, official IMA Learning System Textbooks, more than 5500 multiple choice questions, and more than 120 essay prompts until you pass the exam.

 The CMA exam has been around for almost 50 years and is well-known within the accounting world to be a tough exam.
 The average pass rate for each part of the exam from 2014-2018 was just 43%, so candidates will need to prepare well before they look to sit for the exams.
-Compared to the Certified Public Accountant (CPA) certification, another popular accounting certification, the CMA has a lower pass rate, but also will tend to earn more late-career, with CPAs translating to a 15% salary enhancement over non-CPA holders and CMAs translating into a 63% earning premium over other non-CMA holders.
+Compared to the Certified Public Accountant (CPA) certification offered by the AICPA, another popular accounting certification, the CMA has a lower pass rate, but also will tend to earn more late-career, with CPAs translating to a 15% salary enhancement over non-CPA holders and CMAs translating into a 63% earning premium over other non-CMA holders.
 While the CPA exam is longer, with 16 hours of examinations across four sections, the pass rate is around half or better.
 CPA candidates will only have 18 months to pass all four parts of the exam, while CMAs have three years.